samuelrivas/moka/README.md

 some quirks, and, of course, lack of functionality.
 For instance, no checking can be done on whether the expected calls have been done, like you would do with Meck.
-You can use the function that replaces the moked call, as it is used in `mock_used_functions` acceptance test, but that will probably have some limitations.
+You can use the function that replaces the moked call, as it is used in `mok_system_functions` acceptance test, but that will probably have some limitations.

 Feedback about desired improvements is very welcome (and collaborations even